-- 3. Overnight Meets - a.
-All meals not provided by the Meet Director are compensated at a rate of \$15.00 per meal, with a maximum of \$40.00 per day.
-Per diem or provided breakfast is required for only judges with an overnight stay. - b.
-Guidelines for meals the night before the competition begins. - When the judge arrives at or before 5:00pm the day before the competition begins, a \$30.00 per diem is required.
-If the judge arrives at or after 5:01pm the day before the competition, a \$15.00 per diem is required. - c.
-Guidelines for meals at the conclusion of the competition. - The Meet Director MUST include the information regarding meals provided at the conclusion of the competition in the contract. - E. Modifications - 1.
-If any conditions on the contract are altered, it is the responsibility of the Meet Director to contact the individual judge(s) and the CONTRACTING OFFICIAL and provide that information to BOTH.
-Additional days or sessions are considered "non-contractual" and could result in the judge voiding the contract. - Additional assigning fees of \$1.00 per judge may be charged by the contracting official if called upon to notify the judges of any changes. - F. Cancellation - 1.
-If the contract obligations are not fulfilled by either party because of extenuating circumstances, no mandatory penalties will be applied to either party.
-Example: Inclement weather (prohibiting travel) or grave illness. - When inclement weather exists (weather which delays or prohibits safe travel for the judges), the Meet Director is responsible for the judges' lodging and meals.
+- If the contract obligations are not fulfilled by either party because of extenuating circumstances, no mandatory penalties will be applied to either party.
+Example: Inclement weather (prohibiting travel), grave illness or public health emergency. - When inclement weather exists (weather which delays or prohibits safe travel for the judges), the Meet Director is responsible for the judges' lodging and meals.
 Judges will be accommodated with minimal expense and could be lodged in private homes with food provided.
 Hotel/Motel rooms are compensated ONLY if approved by the Meet Director. - 2.
 Failure to comply with the contractual agreement will result in the following: - a.
-On the Meet Director's part: - 1) A minimum of 14 days' notice is required for amendments or cancellation of officials.
-If cancellation of officials occurs less than fourteen days prior to the meet and the officials are not re-assigned to another competition, the Meet Director is responsible for payment of 2 hours honorarium per judge and any non-refundable expenses incurred. - 2) Regardless of the timing of the cancellation of the meet, if the judge has purchased a non-refundable airline ticket, the meet director is responsible for reimbursing the judge for the "change fee" charged by the airlines to use the ticket for a future flight.
+On the Meet Director's part: - A minimum of 14 days' notice is required for amendments or cancellation of officials.
+If cancellation of officials occurs less than fourteen days prior to the meet and the officials are not re-assigned to another competition, the Meet Director is responsible for payment of 2 hours honorarium per judge and any non-refundable expenses incurred. - 2) Regardless of the timing of the cancellation of the meet, if the judge has purchased a non-refundable airline ticket, the Meet Director is responsible for reimbursing the judge for the "change fee" charged by the airlines to use the ticket for a future flight.
 In order to receive future credit for the cancelled flight, the judge must contact the airlines PRIOR TO THE SCHEDULED DEPARTURE to cancel the originating flight and must rebook a flight within one year of the DATE OF ISSUE of the original ticket by providing the ticket number.
-If the ticket is not cancelled prior to the scheduled departure, it becomes null and void. - b.
-On the Judges' Part - If a judge is unable to fulfill a contract due to personal reasons, she is obligated to contact the assignor to determine which officials may still be available and call a proper replacement.
+If the ticket is not cancelled prior to the scheduled departure, it becomes null and void.

+b.
+On the Judges' Part

+- 1) If a judge is unable to fulfill a contract due to personal reasons, she is obligated to contact the assignor to determine which officials may still be available and call a proper replacement.
 If she fails to contact the assignor or does not give a minimum of 14 days' notice to the assignor and/or the Meet Director, a penalty of 2 hours honorarium and any non-refundable expenses incurred by the Meet Director will be paid to the Meet Director by the judge. - 2) Regardless of the timing of the cancellation on the part of the judge, if the Meet Director has purchased a non-refundable airline ticket, the judge is obligated to contact the airlines PRIOR TO THE SCHEDULED DEPARTURE to cancel the originating flight and to then reimburse the Meet Director for the cost of the ticket.
 The judge is then able to use the credit (minus a "change fee") to purchase another airline ticket for themselves within one year from the DATE OF ISSUE of the original ticket by providing the ticket number.
-If the ticket is not cancelled prior to the scheduled departure, it becomes null and void.
+If the ticket is not cancelled prior to the scheduled departure, it becomes null and void